-The traditional method of preparing herbal decoctions have been known for ages without much certainty if the most efficacious phenolic bio-molecules of Phyllanthus amarus (Schum and Thonn) whole plant is being exploited.
-More so, high salt diet (HSD) intake has been established worldwide, to deleteriously induce hyperlipidemia related hypertensive rubor, renal subjugation and adipocyte proliferation.
-The present study was to validate the best extraction method that would greatly tap the Phyllanthus amarus (Schum and Thonn) whole plant phenolic phytoconstituent and also evaluate the in-vivo role in the amelioration of high salt meal triggered hyperlipidemia, adiposity, renal dysfunction in animal model, within 8weeks.
-Thirty-five male Sprague-Dawley rodents (170-180g) were grouped, and treated as follows: Group1:fed with normal rat chow; Group2:HSD; Group3:HSD+75mg/kg/b.wt of PRE; Group4:HSD+100mg/kg/b.wt of PRE; Group5:HSD+150mg/kg/b.wt of PRE.
-Results showed that aqueous acetone concentrates exhibited highest 2, 2-diphenyl-1picrylhydrazyl (DPPH) radical scavenging activity (result not shown), and also with the highest content of total phenolics.
-The in-vivo results further revealed significant (p < 0.05) histopathological alterations in the renal architecture of group 2 fed high salt chow only, increased kidney weight, lipid profile, body fat deposit (54.5%) and concentration of renal bio-products.
+Background: The home and traditional ways of preparing herbal decoctions have been known for ages through aqueous medium without much certainty or evidences if the most efficacious phenolic biomolecules of herbal plant vis-a-vis Phyllanthus amarus (Schum and Thonn) whole plant is being exploited.
+More so, high salt diet (HSD) intake has been established worldwide, to deleteriously induce hyperlipidemia related hypertensive rubor, and mostly associated with the development of series of renal subjugation and adipocyte proliferation.
+The present study was to validate the best extraction method among others that would greatly tap the Phyllanthus amarus (Schum and Thonn) whole plant but its potent phenolic phytoconstituent and also evaluate the in-vivo role of its phenolic rich extract (PRE) in the amelioration of high salt meal triggered hyperlipidemia, adiposity, renal dysfunction in animal model, within 8weeks.
+Thirty-five male Sprague-Dawley rodents weighing between 170-180g were grouped, fed with the chow and treated as follows: Group1: fed with normal rat chow; Group2: HSD; Group3:HSD+75mg/kg/b.wt of PRE: Group4: HSD +100 mg/kg/b.wt of PRE; Group5: HSD+150mg/kg/b.wt of PRE.
+Weights of the experimental rodents were measured, all rats sacrificed after an overnight fasting post the 8th week, blood collected through abdominal incisions, for eventual biochemical, serum and renal histology, and weight of the harvested renal organs recorded.

+Results: Results showed that aqueous acetone concentrates exhibited highest 2, 2-diphenyl-1picrylhydrazyl (DPPH) radical scavenging activity more than that of aqueous ethanol and the vehicle (result not shown), and also with the highest content of total phenolics accomplished in the aqueous acetone extract.
+The in-vivo results further revealed significant (p < 0.05) histopathological alterations in the renal architecture of group 2 fed high salt chow only, increased kidney weight, lipid profile, body fat deposit (54.5%) and concentration of renal bio-products: urea, uric acid, creatinine, and albumin.
 It also established a significant dose dependent recuperating potential in the groups co-treated with PRE when compared with rats on normal chow.

-The aqueous acetone solvent exhibited the best extraction medium and more so, the PRE may be considered as imminent therapeutic agent in the management of high salt diet driven Hyperlipidemia, Adiposity and Renal dysfunction.
+Conclusion: The aqueous acetone solvent was established as the best extraction medium for phenolic concentrate more than that of the traditional ways of decoction and the ethanolic affiliate.
+More so, the PRE may be applied as imminent therapeutic agent in the management of high salt diet driven pathological derangement vis-à-vis Hyperlipidemia, Adiposity and Renal dysfunction.

-Keywords: Hypernatremia, Phyllanthus amarus (Schum and Thonn), Phenol rich concentrate, Nephronecrosis, Acetone.
+Keywords: Hypernatremia; kidney, Phyllanthus amarus (Schum and Thonn); Phenol rich concentrate; Nephronecrosis; Hyperlipidemia, Acetone.